wawrzenczyka/nnPUss/README.md

 Repository root contain two more important elements:
 - `env.yml` - list of dependencies,
 - `test/` - tests for labeling scenarios.

+## Paper supplement

+You can find the paper supplement in the `Single-sample versus case-control sampling schemes for Positive Unlabeled data: the story of two scenarios – supplementary material.pdf` file in the repository root.